-The DMPM WG create seven recommendations based on its deliberations which included reviews of prior PDP efforts and analysis of gaps in the policy process where the use of data and metrics could benefit the policy development process.
+The DMPM WG created seven recommendations based on its deliberations which included reviews of prior PDP efforts and analysis of gaps in the policy process where the use of data and metrics could benefit the policy development process.
 It is recommended to review the details of each recommendation in Section 5 of this report as they contain further information about proposed implementations should these be adopted by the GNSO Council.

-Proposed Recommendation to Charter Questions A
+Proposed Recommendations to Charter Questions A Recommendation #0: